mvolkmann/blog/input/github-pages.md

    Press the esc key to exit insert mode.
    Press ":" to go into command-line mode.
    Type "wq" and press return to write the changes and quit.
-1. Browse the web UI for the GitHub repository.
+1. Browse the web UI for the GitHub repository, not the deployed site.
 1. Click "Settings" near the upper-right.
 1. Scroll to the "GitHub Pages" section.
 1. Under "Source", "gh-pages branch" should already be selected.
 1. Click the link after "Your site is ready to be published at" to view the site.
+1. Considering bookmarking this URL.

 To make changes to the site:

 1. Edit site source files.
-1. Enter `npm start` to rebuild and test the site locally.
+1. Start the local eleventy server if it isn't already running by entering `npm start`.
+   This will provide hot reload when changes are detected.
 1. Enter `npm run all` to rebuild and redeploy the site.
    This will prompt for a commit message that must be entered using Vim.
 1. Browse the site to verify the changes.